jon-jacky/Piety/editors/edsel.md

 back into the buffer.
 The *[y* command is similar to *[d*, except it copies the region into the cut buffer without deleting it.

-In command mode, the region address range *[* only  works when mark precedes dot, otherwise *edsel* prints *? address invalid*.

 When the region is moved, the mark (as well as marks set with the *ed* *k* command) move with it.
 So after cut and paste with *^W* and *^Y*, another *^W* cuts the region that was just pasted.

+It is possible for dot to *precede* mark.
+This can occur after you type *^Q* to exchange them.
+In this situation, the region comprises exactly the same lines - but now it begins at dot and extends to the line before mark.
+In display mode, commands that use the region, *^W* and *^Q*, work as well when dot precedes mark.

+In command mode, the region address range *[* only  works when mark precedes dot, otherwise *edsel* prints *? address invalid*.

 There is no command to delete the mark.
 The mark remains until the line that it indicates is deleted.